bseltz-cohesity/scripts/powershell/deployWindowsAgent/README.md

 ## Other Parameters

 * -serverList: (optional) path to file containing servernames to deploy to
-* -server: (optional) name of one server to deploy to
+* -serverName: (optional) name of one server to deploy to
 * -storePassword: (optional) store service account password (encrypted) for later script runs
 * -installAgent: (optional) install the Cohesity agent
 * -register: (optional) register server as a Cohesity physical protection source